-Section 2.0 provides detailed information concerning the federal Everglades Ecosystem restoration projects and funding.
+Section 2.0 provides detailed information concerning the federal Everglades ecosystem restoration projects and funding.
 Section 2.1 addresses the Comprehensive Everglades Restoration Plan (CERP) projects and funding and Section 2.2 addresses non-CERP projects and funding.
 The base program and operational funding requests not specifically designated for restoration for some federal agencies are not included in the document.

-Section 3.0 provides the detailed information concerning State of Florida Everglades Ecosystem restoration projects and funding.
+Section 3.0 provides the detailed information concerning the State of Florida's Everglades ecosystem restoration projects and funding.
 Section 3.1 addresses CERP projects and funding, and Section 3.2 addresses non-CERP projects and funding.
-The Fiscal Year (FY) 2017/2018 totals shown represent estimates for the South Florida Water Management District (SFWMD).
-The FY 2017/2018 actual budget totals for the SFWMD will be posted on the Task Force website: www.evergladesrestoration.gov when the final budget is approved by their Governing Board.
+The Fiscal Year (FY) 2018/2019 totals shown represent estimates for the South Florida Water Management District (SFWMD).
+The FY 2018/2019 actual budget totals for the SFWMD will be posted on the Task Force website when the final budget is approved by their Governing Board.